discrete-notes/discrete-notes.github.io/_posts/2025-01-08-attendance-PODC-2025.md

-countries, for recruiting academics, simply compute a weighted average of the publications, and PODC usually has a high weight, even compared to DISC or Distributed Computing (respectively, the second flagship conference of the area and the main journal).
+countries, for recruiting academics, simply compute a weighted average of the publications, and PODC usually has a high weight, even compared to DISC or Distributed Computing (respectively, the second flagship conference of the area, and the main journal).
 Since it is impossible to change this in a few month, we have to adapt to it.

-A second issue is that online presentation can be less engaging than on-site talks, because of technical issues, less dynamic talks, and lack of interaction at coffee breaks.
+A second issue is that online presentation can be less engaging than on-site talks because of technical issues, less dynamic talks, and lack of interaction at coffee breaks.
 My bet is that if one does things right, an online talk can overall be better than an average on-site talk.
 I would urge anyone planning to present online to make big efforts to